Helperbird/website/src/pages/help/how-to-use-my-subscription-key.md

 ---
 layout: templates/help.html
-title: How to use my subscription key  - Helperbird
+title: How to use my subscription key
 description:
   Learn how to find and enter your subscripiton key in Helperbird, to unlocked Helperbird Pro.
 keywords: